Have you ever wondered- How the memory is managed in Python?

 itself.That’s all!

-The understanding reference count is very for memory management.
-If you find this article fruitful, kindly share with your friends.
+Understanding reference count is very important for memory management.
+If you find this article fruitful, kindly share it with your friends.

 I have tried to address answers to multiple daunting questions about Python getrefcount()

-function, reference count and memory management.
-If you have any doubt, feel free to write in the comment section.
+function, reference count, and memory management.
+If you have any doubts, feel free to write in the comment section.